 - 10-year warranty

 Seasonic is a trusted name in PSUs that has been around for years.
 Because of this, they have many, many PSU lines and models to choose from.
 However, their PSUs can also be a bit difficult to get your hands on, too, and prices can vary.
 However, the end product you receive is quite lovely.

 The Focus+ Gold is another Gold-certified, fully-modular PSU, similar to the Corsair RMx we looked at above.
 However, the Seasonic has a particular advantage in that it’s noticeably smaller.
 This PSU is only 140 millimeters long to the RMx’s 160.
 This makes it an excellent choice for smaller builds.

-The fan on the Focus+ Gold has unique programming in that it works in three distinct modes: fanless, silent, and cooling.
+The fan on the Focus+ Gold has unique programming in that it works in three different modes: fanless, silent, and cooling.
 In fanless mode, the fan doesn’t spin at all.
 In silent mode, the fan works as little as possible to keep the unit cool.
-In cooling mode, the fan works as hard as it needs to to keep the unit cool.
+In cooling mode, the fan works as hard as it needs to keep the unit cool.